CrunchyData/postgres-operator/docs/content/installation/metrics/other/ansible/metrics-prerequisites.md

 ## Configuring - `values.yaml`

-The `values.yaml` file contains all of the configuration parameters for deploying the PostgreSQL Operator Metrics infrastructure.
+The `values.yaml` file contains all of the configuration parameters for deploying the PostgreSQL Operator Monitoring infrastructure.
 The [example file](https://github.com/CrunchyData/postgres-operator/blob/v{{< param operatorVersion >}}/installers/metrics/ansible/values.yaml)
 contains defaults that should work in most Kubernetes environments, but it may require some customization.